ibm-cloud-docs/apps/functions.md

 By default, {{site.data.keyword.openwhisk_short}} defines actions that require an authentication key.
 In production mobile environments, it is often necessary to authorize mobile clients based on OAuth flows to expose APIs and specific data sets.

-{{site.data.keyword.openwhisk_short}} enables developers to expose their functions as web actions, which are annotated, to quickly build web-based applications.
-You can program backend logic with annotated actions that your web application can access anonymously, without requiring a {{site.data.keyword.openwhisk_short}} authentication key.
+{{site.data.keyword.openwhisk_short}} enables developers to expose their functions as web actions, which are annotated, to quickly build web-based apps.
+You can program backend logic with annotated actions that your web app can access anonymously, without requiring a {{site.data.keyword.openwhisk_short}} authentication key.

 To expose an action as a web action, go to the **Endpoints** tab of your action, and select **Enable as Web Action**.